 Finally, do away with application systems that require a candidate to create a profile before they apply.
 The burden to the candidate far outweighs any benefit to you as an employer.

 IT Job Application Tip #3: Use the Right Types of Tests to Verify Candidate Skills

 A candidate’s skills can make or break their success in your IT role.
 And yet, mundane bug-hunting exercises and lengthy multiple-choice tests can be a turnoff for highly skilled talent.
-So how can you qualify candidates without wasting their time or offending their intelligence?
-By choosing the right type of tests.
+So, how can you qualify candidates without wasting their time or offending their intelligence?
+By choosing the right type of pre-employment tests.

 Candidates respond best to tests that reflect the actual work being done.
 According to Devskiller, coding tests that simulated a “first day on the job” experience (rather than an academic algorithmic test) produced completion rates of 73%.
 In the UK, that number was as high as 98%.
 The average candidate took about three days to complete an assessment and tests sent on Tuesdays got the highest response rate.